icopy-site/awesome/docs/awesome/awesome-ruby.md

 * [Blanket](https://github.com/inf0rmer/blanket) - A dead simple API wrapper.
 * [Blueprinter](https://github.com/procore/blueprinter) - Simple, Fast, and Declarative Serialization Library for Ruby.
 * [Crepe](https://github.com/crepe/crepe) - The thin API stack.
-* [Fast JSON API](https://github.com/Netflix/fast_jsonapi) - A lightning fast JSON:API serializer for Ruby Objects.
 * [Grape](http://www.ruby-grape.org) - An opinionated micro-framework for creating REST-like APIs in Ruby.
 * [Her](https://github.com/remiprev/her) - an ORM that maps REST resources to Ruby objects.
 Designed to build applications that are powered by a RESTful API instead of a database.
 * [jbuilder](https://github.com/rails/jbuilder) - Create JSON structures via a Builder-style DSL.
 * [jsonapi-rb](http://jsonapi-rb.org) – Efficient and convenient JSON API (de)serialization library.
+* [jsonapi-serializer](https://github.com/jsonapi-serializer/jsonapi-serializer) - A fast JSON:API serializer for Ruby Objects.
 * [JSONAPI::Resources](https://github.com/cerebris/jsonapi-resources) - JSONAPI::Resources, or "JR", provides a framework for developing a server that complies with the JSON API specification.
 * [JSONAPI::Utils](https://github.com/tiagopog/jsonapi-utils) - JSONAPI::Utils is built on top of JSONAPI::Resources taking advantage of its resource-driven style and bringing an easy way to build modern JSON APIs with no or less learning curve.
 * [Jsonite](https://github.com/crepe/jsonite) - A tiny, HAL-compliant JSON presenter for your APIs.